itsDaiton/food-square-api/README.md

 #### spring.datasource.url

-- URL to the your database, which the application is gonna connect to
+- URL to your database, which the application is going to connect to

 #### spring.datasource.username